perelloc/sensor-challenge/PITCHME.md

 @snapend

 @snap[west text-gray]
-Sensors can have multiple channels, either to represent different axes of the same physical property
+- Sensors can have multiple channels, either to represent different axes of the same physical property
 @snapend

-@snap[south span-100]
+@snap[west span-100]
-Sensor devices return results as struct sensor_value.
+- Sensor devices return results as struct sensor_value.
 This representation avoids use of floating point values as they may not be supported on certain setups.
 @snapend

 +++?color=#1E1F21